 The best (and worst) part about visiting a new city is trying to figure out where to eat when you’re not at the conference.
 Everybody wants to taste some local flavor and return home with an exciting new dish or drink to talk about, but it’s hard to know what’s all hype and what’s the real deal.

-Mix in the need to feed those ad-hoc groups that form for dinner and you’re just as stymied by finding restaurants that are pleasing to a variety of folks and can accomodate large parties.
+Mix in the need to feed those ad-hoc groups that form for dinner and you’re just as stymied by finding restaurants that are pleasing to a variety of folks and can accommodate large parties.

 Thankfully, Oklahoma City restaurants are well-versed in big appetites and big groups.
 Here are a few to consider: